TheRuntingMuumuu/SCtechEncrypterDecrypter/README.md

 # Running the script
 To run the script, type in your command prompt `python3 runthis.py`.
 You could just type in `python3 Encrypter.py` but there would be very unfriendly errors instead of easy-to-read errors.
-Also, if you have a Debian 64-bit OS, you could `cd` into `binaries` and then run `./gui-amd64-debian` and it will run.